 Just over a year ago I discovered the Read Aloud Revival.
 At that time I didn’t really read much to my kids.
 I mean, we read a book or two at bedtime and whatever library books they brought home.
 But there was no designated reading time in our home or homeschool (which really is the same thing).

 After listening to a few of her podcasts, I knew I had to make some changes.
-Slowly, I started to develop a short 15-minute reading routine into our morning that has since evolved into nearly two hours each day of reading.
+Slowly, I started to develop a short 15-minute reading routine into our morning that has since evolved into nearly two hours each day of reading15-minute reading routine into our morning that has since evolved into nearly two hours each day of reading.

 *This post may contain affiliate links.
 To see my full disclosure, click here.*

 We started slow, with just a chapter of one book and then a couple pages of our science.
 It was like pulling teeth in the beginning.
 They didn’t know what to do while I read.
 They didn’t know how to be quiet and just listen.
 They were full of

 reasons excuses why this wasn’t going to work.

 It was only through consistency and determination that after a couple months of frustration and meltdowns, we have evolved into a true read aloud family.
 Now the kids look forward to and love our read aloud time.
 Every day, right after breakfast clean up they all head out to the family room, find something quiet to do, and wait for me to start reading.